ElouanDaCosta/Groupomania/groupomania/back/README.md

 ## create an images folder in the back folder

 the images send to the API are saved in a images folder, you need to create it

+## create a .env files

+you need to create a .env file in the back folder and add your token like that : TOKEN= *your token string*